-You can meet undergraduate English-language requirements by successfully completing:
+You can meet undergraduate English-language requirements by successfully completing either:

-- The Foundation Certificate in English for Academic Purposes (FCertEAP), or
+- The Foundation Certificate in English for Academic Purposes (FCertEAP)

-The ELA grades shown below are deemed to be equivalent to the following IELTS bands for admissions purposes.
+These ELA grades are considered to be equivalent to the IELTS bands for admissions purposes:

 - IELTS 7.0: A- in FCertEAP or EPUS